 Edgar Rice Burrough’s story, Tarzan of the Apes, as a 10-reel screen feature produced by the National Film Corporation, lacks much of the pep of the original.
+When Tarzan first appeared as a serial in the Evening World there was no thought that the story would have so widespread an appeal, but it attracted universal attention, republished in a popular fiction magazine and later in book form.
 The occasional touches of the extraordinary are the film’s greatest asset, and listed among these will have to be the work of Gordon Griffith, as Tarzan, a 10-year-old boy.

 Tarzan in film is divided into three chapters.
 The [five-minute] intermission occurs after the first two chapters which consume approximately one hour and 20 minutes.